cedar-policy/cedar-docs/docs/doc-history.md

 # Document history for the Cedar Policy Language Reference Guide<a name="doc-history"></a>
 {: .no_toc }

-The following table describes major documentation updates for Cedar\.
+The following table describes major documentation updates for Cedar.

 | Change | Description | Date |
 | --- |--- |--- |